aarongilman/securitiesdb/README.md

 3. [Optional] If you want any historical options data from OptionData.net:
    1. Place an order for data
    2. Download the zipped data sets from the link they send you by e-mail
-   3. Copy the downloaded zip files into the data/ directory within the securitiesdb project directory
+   3. Copy the downloaded zip files into the data/ directory within the securitiesdb2 project directory

 4. Install Postgres libraries so that step 7 can install the pg gem (this is only applicable if using MRI, as JRuby doesn't need the pg gem).